Arctursus12/Altair_CPM_Testbench/README.md

 This will show you the executable files on the disk image.

 ## Misc.
 Notes
-- The simulator runs at historically accurate speeds by default (that is, at times abysmally slow!)
+- The simulator runs at historically accurate speeds by default (that is, abysmally slow!
+I could not stomach sitting through the loading times even once past the first time!)
 - All disk images are 330KB (standard 8" single-density floppy format)
 - CP/M is case-insensitive (commands can be typed in upper or lower case, which is a big win over modern Windows, for one)
 - The system disk (A.dsk) should remain mounted on DSK0 at all times (unless you don't want to have a bootable system, of course)